mozilla/fathom-fox/README.md

 1. Open the Vectorizer from FathomFox's toolbar button.
 2. Give the Vectorizer a list of your labeled pages' filenames.
-3. Change the Base URL to the address from which you're serving the pages.
+3. Change the Base URL to the address from which you're serving the pages with `fathom-serve`.
 4. Click Vectorize, the pages will flash by, and the vectors will appear in your Downloads folder.

 The Retry on Error checkbox should generally stay on, to work around apparently unavoidable spurious errors in the web extension communication APIs.
 However, turn it off during ruleset debugging; that way, you can see your actual mistakes more promptly.

 ## Evaluator

-Once you have a decent set of coefficients and biases computed, sub them into your ruleset, open some troublesome pages in a Firefox window, and invoke the FathomFox Evaluator.
+Once you have a decent set of coefficients and biases computed, paste them into `trainees.js`, open some troublesome pages in a Firefox window, and invoke the FathomFox Evaluator.
 From there, click Evaluate to run the ruleset over the loaded tabs.
 Any pages with misrecognized nodes will show up in red; click those to see which element was wrongly selected.
 Unfortunately, you need to manually show the dev tools and switch to the Fathom panel once you get to the page in question; there aren't yet web extension APIs to do it automatically.
 Once you do, you'll see a quick and dirty representation of the "bad" element: a new label called "BAD [the trainee ID]".
 Be sure to delete this if you choose to re-save the page for some reason.
 Also note that the BAD label is created only when the bad cell is clicked, for speed; if you navigate to the bad page manually, the label won't be there, or there might be an old label from a previous iteration.

 ## Tips

 * Before freezing pages with the Developer Tools panel, use Firefox's Responsive Design mode (command-option-M) to set a repeatable 1024x768 window size.
 The Vectorizer automatically sets this same size by default.
 This will ensure that the proper CSS (which may be driven by media queries) will be frozen (and later reloaded) with the page.
 * For maximum fidelity, do your corpus capture in a clean copy of Firefox with no other add-ons.
+(This will automatically happen if you invoke FathomFox with `yarn run browser`.
 Some ad blockers will make changes to the DOM, like adding style attributes to ad iframes to hide them.
-* You can press `Ctrl+Shift+O` to save and download a page for pages with hover over elements you want visible upon saving.
+* You can press `Ctrl+Shift+O` to save and download a page for pages with hover-to-show elements you want visible upon saving.

 ## Thanks

 Thanks to Treora for his excellent freeze-dry library!

-## Development

-1. Install Firefox Nightly or Firefox Developer Edition.
-2. Check out the source code.
-3. `cd fathom-fox`
-4. Install dependencies: `yarn install --ignore-engines`.
-(Note that `npm` will not work, as it chooses different dependencies.)
-5. Bundle up the extension, and launch a new copy of Nightly with it already installed: `yarn run build`, then `WEB_EXT_FIREFOX=nightly yarn browser`

 ## Version History